bobbercheng/ventilator-pressure-prediction/README.md

 1. Fix train issues of LightGBM model
 2. Change parameters for Auto encode.
 3. Try to use wavenet for 50__20, 50__50

+## meeting 10/25
+What we did:
+1. Wavenet archives very good CV for 50__20, 50__50 but it doesn't improve public score.
+Wavenet has bad CV for fold#1 if whole train is used.
+It may be caused by that LSTM part is too powerful and LSTM part has fixed weight trained from fold #1.

+What we plan to do:
+1. Run LSTM model with TPU fully with 66 features.
+It will give us model.
+2. Retain LSTM and Wavenet together instead of fixing LSTM weight.
+3. Retain LSTM and Wavenet from begin.